This is a collection of the music I've written and recorded over the years.

 "Little Potato" Soundtrack – Preview Tracks

-Wes came to me with a daring musical vision: he wanted an upbeat 80's synthpop sound.
-The 10 track soundtrack will be released soon.
+Wes came to me with a daring musical vision: he wanted a lush electronic landscape.

 Recorded at home in Seattle.